-Law firm and attorney marketing are one of the most competitive industries on the planet.
-It would be great if lawyers could get rewarded with more clients just based on merit alone.
-While there are many channels and methods to acquire new legal clients, referrals can be a prime source for your practice.
+Legal services, including law firms, are among the most competitive industries to market and advertise.
+Due to high fees and wide margins, firms tend to have deep pockets to spend on advertising.
+It would be great if lawyers were rewarded with more work just based on merit alone.
+While there are many channels and methods to acquire new legal clients, referrals can be a prime source of new files for your practice.

 So, how can lawyers get more referrals?
 Lawyers can get referrals from multiple sources.
 The two most lucrative are from 1) past and current clients and; 2) fellow attorneys practicing at other firms in different areas of law.
 Some law firms depend on referrals for every 9 out of 10 clients.